alex-eleva/shiny-octo-fortnight/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
+We plan on using a simple graphic user interface so different users can sign into their account and see their personal list.
+The GUI will display ouput based on the user's input.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.